[wp_ad_camp_5]Okay, so, the title says “crochet business truths” so that’s what I’m going to deliver.

-Being able to create beauty from scratch then offer it for sale is incredible!
-You know your items are out there in the world being loved as you put the love into them.
+Creating beauty from scratch then offering it for sale is incredible!
+You know your items are out there in the world being loved.

 “Handmade” is not a benefit

 “Handmade” isn’t a benefit because it isn’t fulfilling a need for your audience.

 “Handmade” is a feature.
 I know this one is hard, because “handmade” is what we pride ourselves in offering.
 Unfortunately, it’s not what our audience is looking for.

 Don’t get me wrong, there are people looking for handmade specifically, but are they your audience and can you make a profit from them on a monthly basis?

 Stop looking at your pieces as handmade.
 Look at them in a more practical, fulfilling way for your audience, then you’ll sell more.